The Confident Eater

 If they eat no veg and only plain pasta, they are unlikely to go for an integrated dish where everything is mixed together, no matter what other parents tell you.

-2. Portions – parents frequently complain about wasting heaps of food when they have a fussy eater.
-I feel this can usually be minimised.
+2. Portions – parents frequently complain about wasting food when they have a fussy eater.
+Usually, this can be minimised.
 Rather than serving a giant plate of something, serve a nano portion.

 In fact, serving small pieces works positively from a ‘picky point of view’ as well.
 Children are far more likely to eat something that seems manageable than a piled plate.